PandABlocks/PandABlocks-server/docs/fields.rst

         This returns a list of strings which can be used to interpret the content of the table.
 Currently the content of this list is not defined.

+``xadc``
+    This type supports direct access to sysfs nodes which read directly from the Zynq internal ADC.
+Values are returned as floating point numbers representing degrees C or volts, depending on the source.

 Field Sub-Types